Carbon and climate

 A British Sugar engineer inspecting an evaporator at our factory in Wissington, UK A British Sugar engineer inspecting an evaporator at our factory in Wissington, UK

-ABF Sugar and Primark each have specific public targets for reducing their GHG emissions.
-Their reduction targets have been validated by the Science Based Targets initiative (SBTi), ensuring they align with the latest climate science.
-This year Primark and ABF Sugar have also published transition plans detailing their strategies for achieving these goals.
+ABF Sugar, Primark and Twinings Ovaltine each have specific public commitments for reducing their GHG emissions.
+The reduction targets for these businesses have been validated by the Science Based Targets initiative (SBTi), ensuring they align with the latest climate science.
+ABF Sugar, Primark and Twinings Ovaltine have published transition plans detailing their strategies for achieving these goals.
+Achieving our ambition of net zero across the Group will depend on a number of factors that are beyond our control, however, we will aim to deliver on this objective in our businesses while balancing environmental and financial impacts.

-Grocery Group UK businesses are signatories to the Courtauld Commitment 2030, which outlines an ambitious set of industry-wide targets aligned to a 1.5°C pathway and a commitment to achieve net zero emissions by 2050.
-Grocery Group UK businesses have committed to reduce emissions by 50% across Scope 1, 2 and 3 by 2030 against a 2015 baseline, in line with the Courtauld Commitment 2030.
+Grocery Group UK businesses are signatories to the UK Food and Drink Pact, which outlines an ambitious set of industry-wide targets aligned to the 1.5°C pathway and a commitment to achieve net zero emissions by 2050.
+These businesses have committed to reduce emissions by 50% across Scope 1, 2, and 3 by 2030 against a 2015 baseline, in line with the UK Food and Drink Pact commitment.
+In 2025, AB World Foods, also part of Grocery Group, committed to near-term, business-wide emission reductions to 2031 through the Science Based Target Initiative (SBTi), aligned to the 1.5°C pathway.

-Achieving net zero across the Group will depend on a number of factors that are beyond our control, however, we will do our upmost to deliver on this objective in our operations.
+Achieving net zero across the Group will depend on a number of factors that are beyond our control, however, we will do our upmost to deliver on this objective.

 Our businesses are addressing the challenge of climate change in four ways: